Stonework & Patio Services

-Retaining walls, while can be beautiful additions to your landscape, are most often installed out of necessity.
+Retaining walls can be beautiful additions to your landscape but are most often installed out of necessity.
 There are many factors to consider when installing a new retaining wall, and the professionals at Four Seasons Landscaping are here to help you make the right decisions.

 So how high should your wall be?
-Generally, between 3 – 4 feet high.
-But, there are different factors to take into consideration, including the material you use for your wall, the landscaping, and purpose.
+Generally, between 3 feet to 4 feet high.
+But there are different factors to consider, including the material you use for your wall, the landscaping, and the purpose.
 Keep reading to find out the specifics you need to know!

 How High Should My Retaining Wall Be?